Jake Berry: Chairman of the Conservative Party

-On 6 September 2022, following the Conservative Party leadership election, the new Prime Minister Liz Truss appointed Berry to her government.
+On 6 September 2022, following the Conservative Party leadership election, the new prime minister Liz Truss appointed Berry to her government.
 He joined the Cabinet as Minister without Portfolio, and he was also appointed to the party role of Chairman of the Conservative Party.

-Speaking on Sky News on 2 October 2022 about the approach the Government of Liz Truss was taking to enable households to afford their utility bills, Berry said that people could either cut their consumption or get a higher-paid job.
+Speaking on Sky News on 2 October 2022 about the approach the Liz Truss government was taking to enable households to afford their utility bills, Berry said that people could either cut their consumption or get a higher-paid job.
 He later apologised, describing his remarks as "clumsy".

 Return to the backbenches

 On 25 October 2022, Berry stood down as Chairman of the Conservative Party upon the ascension of Rishi Sunak to the premiership.
 Berry returned to the backbenches.
+In the 2024 general election, Berry was voted out of office by his own constituents and replaced as MP by Labour's Andy MacNae.

+Post-parliamentary career

+Following his defeat at the 2024 general election, Berry undertook employment as Chief Operating Officer for the public affairs consultancy Fullbrook Strategies.

+In July 2025, Berry defected to Reform UK, stating that the party was "challenging the old order" of British politics.

 Personal life

 Berry lives in Rossendale and London.
 He married Charlotte Alexa in 2009.
-They were divorced in September 2016.
+They divorced in September 2016.
 He has been married to Alice Robinson since May 2018.
 She was previously Boris Johnson's parliamentary office manager.
 The couple have three children.
 On 14 October 2022 it was announced that Berry had been knighted.